tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

 |Storage | File System| `inode`     |
 |Network | Net subsys | `packet`    |
 |GPU/IO  | Graph/IO   | ...         |

-    * the abstraction layers are from the lowest to highest: firmware -> device driver -> logical level -> virtual level -> system call
-    * a relevant job is to provide caches and buffers for read/writes between subsystems (eg Memory <> Storage)
-    * IPC, concurrency, user management and other functionalities (which?) are made possible by using the above data structures
-  2. the dynamic one is to schedule the running processes, to respond to interrupts or exceptions and possibly to monitor the whole system function through logging.
-These functions are considered the only logic that the kernel performs
-* The user (either root or regular) executes binaries/applications and uses libraries while being in an environment (opened files, sockets etc)

 #### System Architecture styles